Knowledge base

 Some email addresses may display a particular indication in the Devices section:

-If this is the case, do not worry, this corresponds to the fact that the address has a password assigned to it when it was created (before the year 2026).
+If this is the case, do not worry, this corresponds to the fact that the address has a password assigned when it was created (before the year 2026).
 This remains valid but, like other passwords, it is impossible to display.
 And unlike other passwords, this one cannot be reset (the option is grayed out, deactivated):

 Has this FAQ been helpful?